msv-lab/angelix/doc/TestAbstraction.md

 ## Running ##

-To abstract over the test runner, we use the notion of oracle executable.
+To provide interface to test runner, we use the notion of oracle executable.
 It takes a test identifier as the only argument, runs the corresponding test and terminates with `0` exit code if and only if the test passes.

-Oracle executes buggy binary using _angelix run command_ stored in `ANGELIX_RUN` environment variable, if it is defined.
+Oracle executes bug-reproducing binary using _angelix run command_ stored in `ANGELIX_RUN` environment variable, if it is defined.
 Each test must include at most one execution of angelix run command.
-This is an example of oracle script:
+This is an example of an oracle script:

     #!/bin/bash